 Who is St. Cyprian?

 Saint Cyprian is one of the saints the Orthodox Church commemorates in October.
-Specifically, St Cyprian is celebrated every year on a fixed date, 2 October, just one day after the feast dedicated to the Blessed Mary.
-Saint Cyprian died as a martyr along with Saint Justine and how this happened on October 2.
-Thus, every year, the faithful remember St Cyprian and praise him, remembering him in all their prayers.
+Specifically, St Cyprian is celebrated yearly on a fixed date, 2 October, just one day after the feast dedicated to the Blessed Mary.
+Saint Cyprian died as a martyr, along with Saint Justine, and how this happened on October 2.
+Thus, the faithful remember St Cyprian and praise him yearly, placing him in all their prayers.

-Saint Cyprian is said to have lived during the reign of Emperor Diocletian, between 0284 AD and 0305 AD.
-He was originally a sorcerer, philosopher, and servant of the pagan god Apollo of Antioch in Syria.
+Saint Cyprian is said to have lived during the reign of Emperor Diocletian between 0284 AD and 0305 AD.
+He was initially a sorcerer, philosopher, and servant of the pagan god Apollo of Antioch in Syria.
 Although he did not choose the path of faith at first, Saint Cyprian eventually turned his face to God, thus renouncing practices that were against Christianity.

 Biography of Saint Cyprian

 Father's name: Unknown name.

 Summary of life: He was of good descent and rich, a philosopher and a terrible sorcerer.
 And he was won to the faith in Christ by Justine the virgin and Christian, who, being of Antioch, broke all his demonic works like a spider's web.